drts01/notes/stackedit/presentations/2018-py-pkging.md

 * Curious about newer standards and tooling

 _notes:
-anyone who realizes
+* so this talk is for anyone who ^^^
+* wants to take advantage of newer standards and tooling

 * git is not a py pkg and
 * scp is not distribution
-* wants to take advantage of newer standards and tooling